 \section{Related work}

-Self-Distillation (SD) originates from Knowledge Distillation (KD) \citep{hinton2015distilling}, a technique introduced for model compression using a teacher–student framework.
+The notion of Self-Distillation (SD) originates from Knowledge Distillation (KD) \citep{hinton2015distilling}, a technique introduced for model compression using a teacher–student framework.
 Later work demonstrated that identical (Born-Again) networks can be trained sequentially with KD to improve generalization \citep{furlanello2018born}, thereby giving rise to self-distillation.

 SD methods differ primarily in how they construct the teacher signal.
-One family of approaches relies on architectural structure, such as introducing auxiliary classifiers or branches to provide internal supervision \citep{zhang2019your, zhang2022self, lan2018knowledge}.
-Another category leverages temporal knowledge transfer, using model snapshots from earlier epochs \citep{yang2019snapshot}, moving averages of past predictions (Temporal Ensembling, TE) \citep{laine2016temporal}, or moving averages of model parameters (mean teacher) \citep{tarvainen2017mean} over epochs.
-A third set of methods leverages consistency, encouraging alignment between samples of the same class \citep{yun2020regularizing} or between consecutive predictions of the same sample \citep{kim2021self, shen2022self}.
-This category includes Progressive Self-Knowledge Distillation (PS-KD) \citep{kim2021self}, which uses the model’s prediction from the last epoch as a soft target, and Self-Distillation from the Last mini-Batch (DLB) \citep{shen2022self}, which constructs overlapping mini-batches and leverages the prediction from the previous mini-batch.
+One family of approaches relies on architectural structure, such as introducing auxiliary classifiers or branches to provide internal supervision \citep{zhang2019your, zhang2022self, lan2018knowledge}, while another leverages temporal knowledge transfer, using model snapshots from earlier epochs \citep{yang2019snapshot}, or moving averages of either past predictions (Temporal Ensembling, TE) \citep{laine2016temporal} or model parameters (Mean Teacher) \citep{tarvainen2017mean}.
+A third category enforces consistency, either between same-class samples \citep{yun2020regularizing} or consecutive predictions, including methods such as Progressive Self-Knowledge Distillation (PS-KD) \citep{kim2021self} and Self-Distillation from the Last mini-Batch (DLB) \citep{shen2022self} that leverage predictions from the previous epoch or mini-batch, respectively.
 Despite their differences, these strategies remain anchored to the original hard labels, which can be particularly problematic in settings where labels are noisy.